Large-scale peculiar velocities in the universe: Linear peculiar velocities

 \subsubsection{Linear sources of peculiar velocities}

-In a perturbed almost-FRW Newtonian universe (filled with a pressureless perfect fluid -- baryonic or/and CDM -- with $p=0= \pi_{\alpha\beta}$), the peculiar-velocity field is a linear perturbation.
-Then, by identifying the $u_{\alpha}$-field with the CMB frame, we may set $\dot{u}_{\alpha}=0$ at the linear level, in which case expression (\ref{tEuler1}) recasts to
+In a perturbed almost-FLRW Newtonian universe (filled with a pressureless perfect fluid -- baryonic or/and CDM -- with $p=0= \pi_{\alpha\beta}$), the peculiar-velocity field is a linear perturbation.
+Then, by setting $\tilde{u}_{\alpha}^{\prime}=0$ in the matter frame, expression (\ref{tEuler1}) recasts to

-According to the above, the sole source of linear peculiar velocities is the acceleration, which in the absence of pressure is given by $\tilde{u}_{\alpha}^{\prime}= -\partial_{\alpha}\Phi$.
+Hence, the driving force of linear peculiar velocities is the acceleration, which for zero pressure is given by $\dot{u}_{\alpha}= \partial_{\alpha}\Phi$ (with being the gravitational potential).
 As a result, Eq.~(\ref{ltEuler1}) reads

 Thus, in Newtonian theory, linear peculiar velocities are generated and driven by gradients in the gravitational potential.
 Note that relation (\ref{ltv'}) is identical to the one obtained in typical (non-covariant) Newtonian studies, provided the equations of the latter are written in physical (rather than comoving) coordinates -e.g.~see~\cite{1976ApJ...205..318P,1980lssu.book.....P, 1991ApJ...379....6N}).